David Shepherd Wildlife Foundation’s (DSWF) position on the international trade in chimpanzees.

 Under CITES regulations and laws, chimpanzees are classified as an Appendix I species, banning the complete trade in chimps and parts, except in rare cases such as scientific research.

-However, African counties – the majority of which are signed up to the CITES convention and therefore subject to its decisions – suffer from major enforcement issues, so the trade ban is largely ineffective.
+However, African countries – the majority of which are signed up to the CITES convention and therefore subject to its decisions – suffer from major enforcement issues, so the trade ban is largely ineffective.

 Due to the unregulated black markets and the illegal trade in chimps we are seeing a decline in remaining wild populations.